Spall: Corrosion

 In corrosion, spalling occurs when a substance (metal or concrete) sheds tiny particles of corrosion products as the corrosion reaction progresses.
 Although they are not soluble or permeable, these corrosion products do not adhere to the parent material's surface to form a barrier to further corrosion, as happens in passivation.
 Spallation happens as the result of a large volume change during the reaction.

 In the case of actinide metals (most notably the depleted uranium used in some types of ammunition), the material expands so strongly upon exposure to air that a fine layer of oxide is forcibly expelled from the surface.
 A slowly oxidised plug of metallic uranium can sometimes resemble an onion subjected to desquamation.
 The main hazard however arises from the pyrophoric character of actinide metals which can spontaneously ignite when their specific area is high.
 This property, along with the inherent toxicity and (for some to a lesser extent) radioactivity of these elements, make them dangerous to handle in metallic form under air.
 Therefore, they are often handled under an inert atmosphere (nitrogen or argon) inside an anaerobic glovebox.

 Spalling in refractory concrete

 There are two drivers for spalling of concrete: thermal strain caused by rapid heating and internal pressures due to the removal of water.
 Being able to predict the outcome of different heating rates on thermal stresses and internal pressure during water removal is particularly important to industry and other concrete structures.

 Explosive spalling events of refractory concrete can result in serious problems.
 If an explosive spalling occurs, projectiles of reasonable mass (1–10 kg) can be thrust violently over many metres, which will have safety implications and render the refractory structure unfit for service.
 Repairs will then be required resulting in significant costs to industry.

+Anatomical spalling in blast injuries

+Blast-wave overpressure from explosions can cause spalling in the human body where the wave travels across the interface between denser to less-dense areas of anatomy.
+This is notable at the boundary between liquid and air, for example from the bowel wall to a gas-filled bowel, or from lung tissue to cavity.
+Spallation, implosion, and shearing are the three primary mechanisms known to cause blast injuries.